vernisaz/rust_dev_studio/README.md

 already exists.
 Run **rb** in the each crate repository.

 [bee.7b](./bee.7b) script used for building **RDS**, and [bee-term.7b](./bee-term.7b) script used to build the terminal.
-The RDS CGI executable has to be built first, because the terminal deneds on it.

 ## Working tips